unum-cloud/usearch/CONTRIBUTING.md

 build_debug/test_cpp
 ```

-If there build mode is not specified, the default is `Release`.
+If the build mode is not specified, the default is `Release`.

 ```sh
 cmake -D USEARCH_BUILD_TEST_CPP=1 -B build_release